mooreds/docs-1/building/user-config.md

 3. Create a user setting of type `options`
 4. Select your newly-created operation in the dropdown
 5. Save your changes

+## Custom display of operation results

+If your application requires more customization than the automatically-generated user settings page provides, you can select `Use a custom page template (advanced)`.

+With a custom page template, you can supply HTML and JavaScript in **Code &gt; Page template** to invoke operations and display results.
+This can be a great starting point for prototyping application UI.

+For even more control, it is possible to host your app's frontend with a third party and use Transposit as a backend.
+Apps can interface with Transposit via the [JavaScript SDK](/docs/building/js-sdk) or by directly invoking [HTTP endpoints](/docs/building/endpoints).